 A teacher has the responsibility of providing an atmosphere of learning for the student.
 As an educator and a musician, it is my goal to provide you or your child with the best possible music education.
 I hope to impart the love of the art, zeal for discovery,creative spirit, and diligence in practice that has been acquired through my own personal experience and study.
 If you have any questions pertaining to my teaching methods, or if I may be of help in any way, please feel free to contact me.
 I may be contacted via e-mail or by telephone between the hours of 10 a.m. and 6 p.m.

 Tuition rates are noted in an attachment to the studio policy.
-Tuition may be paid in two equal payments for the fall and spring semesters, September 6th and January 16th, or at the beginning of each month.
-Fifty percent will be due at the student’s first lesson by the beginning of the fall semester and fifty percent will be due at the student’s first lesson on January 16th, 2023.
-Those who choose to pay on a monthly schedule shall make payment no later than the 10thof that month.
+Tuition may be paid in two equal payments for the fall and spring semesters, September 11th and January 8th, or at the beginning of each month.
+Fifty percent will be due at the student’s first lesson by the beginning of the fall semester and fifty percent will be due at the student’s first lesson in January 8th, 2024.
+Those who choose to pay on a monthly schedule shall make payment no later than the Monday of the second week of lessons.
 A late fee of $75.00 will be assessed for tuition unpaid after the Friday of the second week of lessons.

 Tuition includes 33 private lessons, 2 performance classes, as well as special opportunities for the student to participate in festivals, competitions, and master classes.
 Music purchased for the student, competition fees, audition fees, and fees for master classes are not included in the tuition.
 Students will receive an invoice for these as they occur, with payment due within 15 days.

-A recital fee of $20.00 per family as well as a Technology Fee of $20.00 will be assessed at the beginning of Fall Semester.
+A recital fee of $20.00 per family as well as a Technology Fee of $20.00 per family will be assessed at the beginning of the Fall Semester.
 Students who wish to waive their attendance in any Recital will still be assessed a Recital Fee.
-These payments will be due no later than September 6th, 2023.
+Fully remote students will not be assessed a recital fee.